GRAAL-Research/poutyne/docs/source/index.rst

 :github_url: https://github.com/GRAAL-Research/poutyne

 .. meta::
   :description: Poutyne is a Keras-like framework for PyTorch and handles much of the boilerplating code needed to train neural networks.
   :keywords: poutyne, poutine, deep learning, pytorch, neural network, keras, machine learning, data science, python
   :author: Frédérik Paradis

 Here is Poutyne
 ===============

-.. warning:: As you can see, PyToune has changed its name for Poutyne.
-From now on, please use the new package name `poutyne`.
-The `pytoune` package has been kept for this release but will be removed in the next release.

 Poutyne is a Keras-like framework for `PyTorch <https://pytorch.org/>`_ and handles much of the boilerplating code needed to train neural networks.